Centinoughty/docs.nadeemsiyam.com/docs/tryhackme/adventofcyber.md

 Since Linux is used  for almost all the servers worldwide, being able to navigate and inspect user directories is a critical skill for defenders.

 You need to check for hidden files, as attackers often hide their files using dot-prefixed filenames.
 Malicious files are often found in user home directories

+## The Leak in the List

+This task simulates a common defensive scenario where an organisation suspects that employee may have been exposed in a data breach.
+With emails failing and abnormal behaviour, McSkidy's account beocmes a point of interest.
+The objective is to determine whether his email appeared in any known data breaches.

+Defenders uses services like **Have I Been Pwned** to identify exposed email addresses, and to trigger preventive actions such as passowrd resets.